COVID Vaccine Alert: Immediate sign-ups at Kansas City CVS

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 5:49 a.m.
-Friday, our team of content producers have found immediate openings on Tuesday, March 25 at this CVS location:
+As of 5:46 a.m.
+Monday, our team of content producers have found immediate openings on Friday, March 26, at the Kansas City CVS, at 4531 Troost Ave.

-Click here to go to the registration page and search for Missouri.
+Click here to go to the registration page and search for zip code 64110 or put "Kansas City, MO" into the search.

 To stay up-to-date on when we find more openings, subscribe to our COVID-19 Vaccine Alert notifications in our free news app.